Emilykidd3/algorithms/28-character-count/README.md

     ```js
     { H: 1, e: 1, l: 3, o: 2, ' ': 1, W: 1, r: 1, d: 1, '!': 1 }
     ```

-- You can check to see if your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.

-  - Functions that _pass_ the tests will be denoted with a **green check mark**.

-  - Functions that _fail_ the tests will be denoted with a **red x and an error message**.

 ### Hints